bobbingwide/SB-post-edit-block/readme.txt

 First version to replace any `[post-edit]` shortcodes in FSE themes

 == Changelog ==
+= 0.3.2 =
+* Changed: Support PHP 8.1, 8.2 and 8.3 #6
+* Changed: Updated wp-scripts and rebuild #6
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.1.4
+* Tested: With PHP 8.0, 8.1, 8.2 and 8.3
+* Tested: With PHPUnit 9.6

 = 0.3.1 =
 * Changed: Ensures default link text of (Edit) is localized #5
 * Changed: Add repository, correct license, update version #5